Legislation Details

 BE IT PROPOSED BY THE CITY COUNCIL, THE GOVERNING BODY OF THE CITY OF ALBUQUERQUE:

 SECTION 1.
-The City Clerk shall place the summary, title, and text of the following proposition on the ballot of the 2026 General Election, and City of Albuquerque voters shall be permitted to vote for or against the proposal:
+The City Clerk shall place the summary, title, and text of the following Proposition on the ballot of the 2026 General Election, and City of Albuquerque voters shall be permitted to vote for or against the proposal:

 SUMMARY

-This proposition would amend the Albuquerque City Charter related to the appointment processes, removal processes, and independence of the City Attorney and City Clerk.
+This Proposition would amend the Albuquerque City Charter related to the appointment processes, removal processes, and independence of the City Attorney and City Clerk.

 TITLE AND PROPOSITION